 Marblehead's Oldest Yachtclub

 The Marblehead Yacht Club was founded in 1878 and has continuously occupied its present building, earning its reputation as the oldest yacht club in Marblehead.
-The clubhouse was originally believed to be an abandoned shoe box factory situated near the wharf where coastal schooners delivered the lumber and coal.
+It is believed that the clubhouse building originally served as a shoe box factory.
+Its situation on a rocky ledge between the bustling coal and lumber wharf and the Marblehead shipyard, made it an ideal location for a local boat club.
 Initially called the Marblehead Boat Club, its early members were primarily the working class from Marblehead's shoe industry.
-They were avid dory rowers who joined together to create a place to store their dories and organize races.
-They held dory rowing races with other local rowing clubs and eventually joined forces with the Beachcomber Club (another Marblehead rowing club) and competed against Salem, Swampscott and Nahant rowing clubs.
+They were avid dory rowers who joined together to create a place to store their dories, oars and equipment and to organize races.
+They held dory rowing races with other local rowing clubs in Salem, Swampscott and Nahant, and eventually joined forces with the Beachcomber Club, another Marblehead rowing club.

 If you are considering membership, we welcome you to come visit our Club and speak to our members and our Club Manager Bill Kilham.
 We offer Active Memberships for those desiring launch service and Associate Memberships for those who want to use the clubhouse facilities and have access to kayak storage.

 The Marblehead Yacht Club's annual dues are modest because many members volunteer their time and skills in the operation of the Club.
 It is a great way to contribute to the Club while getting to know other members and sharing sea stories.
-We welcome new members with or without boats.
+We welcome new members with or without boats as our membership is open to the public.
 You will find our Membership Application to be an easy process.